-During the year ended June 30, 2020, the Association received a Paycheck Protection Program (PPP) loan in the amount of \$212,800.
-The terms of the loan require the proceeds to be spent on eligible expenses, which are primarily payroll related costs.
+During the years ended June 30, 2021 and 2020, the Association received Paycheck Protection Program (PPP) loans in the amount of \$271,292 and \$212,800, respectively.
+The PPP loans were received from the U.S Federal government under the Coronavirus Aid, Relief and Economic Security (CARES) Act passed by Congress.
+The terms of the loans require the proceeds to be spent on eligible expenses, which are primarily payroll related costs.
 Part or all may be forgiven based on meeting certain conditions as set forth in the loan agreement.
 Any portion of the PPP loan that is not forgiven must be repaid over two years after a six-month deferral period at an interest rate of 1%.